 Deadline for Submission Oct 21, 2019 - 8:30am ADT

 The University of Prince Edward Island (UPEI) has been awarded $300,000 from the federal Canadian Queen Elizabeth II Diamond Jubilee Scholarships program for a project that aims to improve the nutrition, food security, and livelihoods of smallholder dairy farmers in central Kenya.
 UPEI is partnering with PEI-based Farmers helping Farmers (FHF) and Kenyatta University, the University of Nairobi and Naari Dairy Cooperative Society in Kenya.

 The four-year program was developed primarily by Dr. John VanLeeuwen of UPEI’s Atlantic Veterinary College (AVC), and Teresa and Ken Mellish of FHF, with input from Dr. Jennifer Taylor, Colleen Walton and Charlene VanLeeuwen, UPEI Department of Applied Human Sciences.

-First or second year veterinary student - please download the application form: UPEI fhf 2019 summer veterinary internship ApplicationForm
+First or second year veterinary students - please download this application form: UPEI fhf 2020 kenya internship qes ApplicationForm (2)

 UPEI/FHF Kenya Veterinary Senior Rotation